 Other degree programs offered by the University also allow students to take a considerable number of History courses.
 Examples are the Bachelor of General Studies and the Bachelor of Arts Concentrations and/or Majors in Canadian Studies, Humanities, Labour Studies, and Women's and Gender Studies.

 Athabasca University also offers undergraduate and graduate diplomas in Heritage Resource Management.

 Program Learning Outcomes

-- recognize the ways in which knowledge is socially constructed and sanctioned.
+- Investigate the ways in which knowledge is created, deployed, enforced, and reinforced, as well as how it is resisted.